avorio-dev/UmbrellAPP_policy/umbrellapp_privacy_policy.md

 **Withdrawing your consent:** If we are relying on your consent to process your personal information, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us by using the contact details provided in the section ' [HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#contact) ' below .
+You can withdraw your consent at any time by contacting us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#contact)' below.